Chess: Time control

 Time is controlled using a chess clock with two displays, one for each player's remaining time.
 Analog chess clocks have been largely replaced by digital clocks, which allow for time controls with increments.

 There are some aspects unique to online chess.
 A premove allows a player to submit a move on the opponent's turn, which gets played automatically if possible using little to no time.
 Premoves, alongside the relative ease of digital inputs, make faster time controls feasible online.

 Time controls are also enforced in correspondence chess competitions.
 A typical time control is 50 days for every 10 moves.
 Time is usually allotted per move in online correspondence chess.

+Handicaps

+Handicaps (or odds) in chess are setup or rule modifications which enable a weaker player to have a higher chance of winning against a stronger one.
+There are a variety of such handicaps, such as odds (the stronger player surrenders a certain piece or pieces), extra moves (the weaker player has an agreed number of moves at the beginning of the game), extra time on the chess clock, and special conditions (such as requiring the odds-giver to deliver checkmate with a specified piece or pawn).
+Various permutations of these, such as pawn and two moves, are also possible.

+Handicaps were quite popular in the 18th and 19th centuries, when chess was often played for money stakes, in order to induce weaker players to play for wagers.
+Today handicaps are rarely seen in serious competition outside of human–computer chess matches.
+As chess engines have been routinely superior to even chess masters since the late 20th century, human players need considerable odds to have practical chances in such matches – as of 2024, approximately knight odds for grandmasters.

 Notation

 Historically, many different notation systems have been used to record chess moves; the standard system today is short-form algebraic notation.
 (Note: See paragraph "C. Algebraic notation" in FIDE Laws of Chess) In this system, files are labeled a through h and ranks are labeled 1 through 8.
-Squares are identified by the file and rank they occur on; g3 is the square on the g file and the third rank.
+Squares are identified by the file and rank they occur on; "g3" is the square on the g-file and the third rank.
 In English, the piece notations are: K (king), Q (queen), R (rook), B (bishop), and N (knight; N is used to avoid confusion with king).
 Different initials are used in other languages.
 Moves are recorded as follows: